alousilva/abn-amro-assignment/README.md

 # tvmaze

+Repo for the assignment.
+The goal is to consume endpoins from the publicly available api [tvmaze](https://www.tvmaze.com/api) and present information to the user in a appealing way and to provide some [features](#features).

 ## Technical solution

 - `npm create vue@latest` to init the project
 - The project uses Vue.js 3.4 and TypeScript.
 The choice of Vue.js is because not only I am familiar with it but also because it is a fast and easy lib to work with.
-The choice of TypeScript was to drastic reduce the amount of bugs and get proper intellisense
+The choice of TypeScript was to drasticly reduce the amount of bugs and get proper intellisense
 - Installed the following packages:
   - `tanstack/vue-query` because it provides nice hooks out-of-the-box to fetch and cache data (and many more) the ease the development experience
   - `pinia` for state management